Ed94/gencpp/Readme.md

 Anything beyond this usage is not supported by parse_template for arguments (at least not intentionally).
 Use at your own mental peril...

-*Concepts and Constraints are not supported, its usage is non-tirival substiution.*
+*Concepts and Constraints are not supported, its usage is non-trivial substitution.*

 ### The Data & Interface